You wouldn’t believe it!

 Good news though, there are plenty of things to do in Big Bend National Park Texas and the crowds were less and we didn’t notice any pile up of rubbish or poop, or badly behaved humans.

 A fate other US National Parks around the country were facing.

-Right on the Texas Mexico border runs the Rio Grande River, the King of Texas – and a National Park encompassing more than 800,000 acres of towering river canyons, mountain cliffs, and expansive Chihuahuan Desert.
+Right on the Texas Mexico border runs the Rio Grande River, the King of Texas – the biggest of the National Parks in Texas encompasses more than 800,000 acres of towering river canyons, mountain cliffs, and expansive Chihuahuan Desert.

 The Big Bend name refers to the great U-turn the Rio Grande makes in Southwest Texas.

-Big Bend NP is one of the least visited parks in the federal system.
+Big Bend NP is one of the least visited national parks in the USA.
 We visited another one last year, the Channel Islands National Park in California.